PDF version available here

 Snowboarding, sailing, swimming, cycling, running, techie problem solver

-Responsibilities include building prototypes of new connected and interactive products, working closely with the product design, HMI and cloud teams.
-Also working Crank Software’s Storyboard to take prototype UIs and moving them to production.
+My responsibilities mainly include building prototypes of new connected and interactive products, working closely with the product design, HMI and cloud teams.
+Also working Crank Software’s Storyboard to build prototype embedded UIs and moving them to production.

 - Emerging Technologies and Services – IBM – August 2010 / October 2017